 Thanks to Chris D. for the Dude Product Tip.

-December 2013 Update: The PicoBrew Zymatic far exceeded its crowdfunding goal and will be available for direct purchase through the company's website--follow the link below.
+December 2013 Update: The PicoBrew Zymatic far exceeded its crowdfunding goal and is available for direct purchase through the company's website--follow the link above.